DxNext/2016-Oct-L2/Linux/Module1-SetUpLinuxVM/04-inside-vm.md

     // Launch the server on start up.
     "remote.onstartup": true
     ```
 Note: To manually start the server in VS Code: In the command palette - Press F1 and type Remote: Start server, and press ENTER.
 This will start the server.
-You may see a "Starting server" message in the status bar in the botton.
+You may see a "Starting server" message in the status bar in the bottom.

 1. And profit!